Chef Cathal Armstrong

 Tracy Freeman, M.D.

 Dr. Tracy Freeman has successfully merged the worlds of conventional and holistic medicine.
 Her work reflects the philosophy that we have an innate constitution that allows healing with the right tools.
 Dr. Freeman further feels that the body does everything for a reason and that her job is to uncover the process that has led to pathological states.
 By gently assisting the patient in finding homeostasis, the inherent physiology is allowed to flourish again.
 Her practice focuses on holistic primary care to both prevent disease and assist in healing.
-Dr. Freeman is a practitioner at National Integrated Health Associates in Washington DC.

 Dr. Robert Hariri